kostakazakoff/python_oop/inheritance_exercise/readme.md

 Follow the diagram and create all the classes.
 Except for the Animal class, each class should inherit from another class, as shown in the diagram.
 The Animal class should receive a name - string upon initialization.
 Every class should have a constructor, which accepts one parameter: name

+# Players and Monsters
+Your task is to create the following game hierarchy:

+Submit in judge a zip file containing a separate file for each of the classes using the structure shown below:

+Create a class Hero.
+It should contain the following attributes:
+- username: string
+- level: int

+Override the __str__() method of the base class so it returns: "{name} of type {class_name} has level {level}"